michaellzy/iEvent/items/report.md

 * *Users can use IEvent to post events thet held.*
 * *Users can see the event they posted, for further operations*
-* *Users can received messages from other users who interesetd in the event they have posted.*
+* *Users can receive messages from other users who interesetd in the event they have posted.*
+* *Users can receive notification when the 5th user follows them.
 * *Users can block other users from receving their messages.*

 *Target Users: Those who want to join charity events*